-How long does it take to process an external academic research proposal?
+How long does it take to process an academic research proposal?

-Proposals will be assigned to the most relevant MFA and reviewed extensively by our science directors.
+Proposals will be assigned to the most relevant unit and reviewed extensively by our science directors.
 Initial review usually takes about 4 weeks.
-If there is mutual interest to enter into a research agreement, the drafting of a work plan and budget and agreement execution may take an additional 3-6 months.
+If there is mutual interest to enter into a research agreement, a work plan and budget will be drafted by the principal investigator and CHDI science director; agreement execution may take an additional 3-6 months.

-Does CHDI give access to materials, reagents, animals, or special services?
+Does CHDI give access to materials, reagents, animals, or specialized services?

 What kind of costs are included in CHDI funding?

-We have a detailed budget policy.
-CHDI supports standardized full-time employee costs for postdocs and experienced research personnel, consumables, animals, and various other costs, including limited travel, publication, and overhead.
+CHDI has a detailed budget policy.
+We support standardized full-time employee costs for postdocs and experienced research personnel, consumables, animals, and various other costs, including limited travel, publication, and overhead.
 CHDI does not normally support graduate students, training, administrative staff, equipment costs, or office supplies.